jmazariegos/UTM-Student-Helper/doc/sprint 1/RPM.md

 - Rough architecture of website
 - Ability to use timetable and calendar
   - User stories:
+    - View Timetable (Courses)
     - Search Courses
-    - Course Dates/Timings in Calendar
+    - Add Events / Due Dates to Calendar
-    - View Timetable (Courses)
     - Calendar
     - Main Page
 - Ability to see Rate My Prof ratings